zeek/zeek/frameworks/file-analysis.rst

 ===========================

-The FAF comes with a simple way to integrate with the :doc:`Input Framework <input>`, so that Bro can analyze files from external sources in the same way it analyzes files that it sees coming over traffic from a network interface it's monitoring.
+The FAF comes with a simple way to integrate with the :doc:`Input Framework <input>`, so that Zeek can analyze files from external sources in the same way it analyzes files that it sees coming over traffic from a network interface it's monitoring.
 It only requires a call to :zeek:see:`Input::add_analysis`: